 This tea is a fantastic example of an Assamese tea.
 As an ideal breakfast tea, it can be enjoyed with or without milk and sweetener.
-Though the leaves are a broken grade (GFBOP - Golden Flowery Broken Orange Pekoe), its flavor is rich and full without bitterness.
+Though the leaves are a slightly broken grade (FBOP - Golden Flowery Broken Orange Pekoe), its flavor is rich and full without bitterness.

 Indian Black Tea*.

 - Scoop a heaping teaspoon of tea into infuser.

 - Heat water to 200° F (just before boiling).

 - Pour 8 oz. of water over tea leaves.

 - Steep tea for 3-5 minutes (depending on taste preference).

 - Remove infuser and enjoy tea.